 EU institutions and agencies

 The EMCDDA works closely with the European Union institutions and agencies.
 This active cooperation means that the Centre can provide constant assistance in defining a drug strategy by supplying the Member States and the Community with more reliable and comparable information.
-In return, the Centre’s contributions in the field of information on drugs is broadly disseminated at European level.
+In return, the Centre’s contributions in the field of information on drugs are broadly disseminated at European level.